aria1th/litematica-printer/README.md

 `easyPlaceModeRange (x,y,z)`:&emsp;	"X,Y,Z Range for EasyPlace"<br/>
 `easyPlaceModeMaxBlocks`:&emsp;		"Max block interactions per cycle"<br/>
 `easyPlaceModeBreakBlocks`:&emsp;	"Automatically breaks blocks."<br/>
-`easyPlaceModeDelay`:&emsp;			"Delay between printing blocks.Do not set to 0 if you are playing on a server."
+`easyPlaceModeDelay`:&emsp;			"Delay between printing blocks.Do not set to 0 if you are playing on a server."<br/>
 `easyPlaceModeHotbarOnly`:&emsp;	"Only place blocks from your hotbar.
-This bypasses some anti-cheats."
+This bypasses some anti-cheats."<br/>
 `easyPlaceModeFlippincactus`:&emsp;			"Allows Rotating incorrect blocks when carpet option is enabled and holding cactus on your mainhand"<br/>
 `easyPlaceModeClearArea`:&emsp;			"Remove nearby fluids, within easyplace range, to prevent errors. uses slime block to remove lava, sponges for water.
 WILL STOP OTHER ACTIONS"<br/>
 `easyPlaceModeClearAreaCobblestone`:&emsp;			"Use cobblestones instead of slime block to remove lava <br/> REQUIRES : easyPlaceModeClearArea TRUE"<br/>